nodejs/node/doc/api/tls.markdown

 Emitted when client wants to resume previous TLS session.
 Event listener may perform lookup in external storage using given `sessionId`, and invoke `callback(null, sessionData)` once finished.
-If session can't be resumed (i.e. doesn't exist in storage) one may call `callback(null, null)`.
+If session can’t be resumed (i.e. doesn't exist in storage) one may call `callback(null, null)`.
 Calling `callback(err)` will terminate incoming connection and destroy socket.